-Property, plant and equipment
+Property, plant and equipment and depreciation

 Property, plant and equipment is stated at cost less accumulated depreciation and accumulated impairment losses.
 Cost includes the purchase price of the asset and any costs, including internal employee and other costs, directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Depreciation is recognised so as to write off the cost of assets less their residual values over their useful lives, using the straight-line method:

-Distribution system: 45 years Distribution system assets 15 years Distributed generation assets up to 5 years Metering equipment included in distribution system assets Information technology equipment included in distribution system assets up to 10 years up to 60 years lower of lease period or 60 years up to 10 years
+Distribution system assets45 years Distributed generation assets included in distribution system assets Metering equipment included in distribution system assetsup to 5 years Information technology equipment included in distribution system assetsup to 10 years Non-operational assets: Buildings - freeholdup to 60 years Buildings - leaseholdlower of lease period or 60 years Fixtures and equipmentup to 10 years